MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Switzerland/how-to-print-an-inventory-picking-list-from-a-sales-order.md

 -   Quantity

- The picking list includes only those items with a shipping quantity greater than 0.
+ The picking list ../../includes only those items with a shipping quantity greater than 0.

 ### To print an inventory picking list from a sales order